-Recognise and provide for the principles of te mana o te wai and the role of Muaūpoko as kaitiaki of the Tara-Ika environment and its connection to Punahau (Lake Horowhenua) by working with Muaūpoko to protect the mauri of freshwater within Tara-Ika and to manage stormwater quality and quantity.
+Recognise the significance to iwi of the Taraika environment and its connection to Lake Horowhenua by working with iwi to manage stormwater quality and quantity.

-Require rainwater collection tanks to be provided on all new residential allotments to capture and reuse runoff.
+Require rainwater collection tanks to be provided on all new residential allotments to capture and reuse runoff to mimic, as much as practicable, pre-developed hydrological conditions for the site.